 - 1. Review applications

 - 2. Identify finalists

-- Conduct interviews (keep track of the Date you interviewed, for HR audit purposes)
+- 3. Conduct interviews (keep track of the Date you interviewed, for HR audit purposes)

 - 4. Request reference letters

 - 5. Hire

 Program: Notify SEHDHR@ucdenver.edu when candidates should be sent a regret notice.
-Please indicate a suitable reason for non-selection for each candidate, such as:
+Please indicate a suitable reason for each applicant that was not selected, such as: